-The LocalSync frame contains 14 fields:
+The LocalSync frame contains 7 fields:

 Field Size Function

 octets

 Source Address 6 Source MAC

 Destination Address 6 Assigned link-local MAC

-01-80-C2-00-00-0E

-Ethertype 2 0x88F7 assigned to 802.1AS

-Function 1 Function code distinguishing

-LocalSync frame (gets timestamp)

-Version 1 Protocol version = $0x00$

 Sequence 1 Message sequence number

-ET 1 6 Egress timestamp, message 1
+ET_1 6 Egress timestamp, message 1

-IT 1 6 Ingress timestamp, message 1
+IT_1 6 Ingress timestamp, message 1

 ET 2 6 Egress timestamp, message 2

-LogVariance 2 Nominal variance of sender's

-timestamps, typically based on

-clock granularity

-LogMaxRate 2 Maximum tolerable incoming

-LocalSync message rate

-Fill 21 Fill/padding

-Ignored if Version = $0x00$

-FCS 4 Frame Check Sequence
+FCS 2 Frame Check Sequence 33

-64

-Table 7-2.
-LocalSync frame.

-The timestamps in the message are reported in the context of the link partners' respective device timescales.
+The timestamps in the message are reported in the context of the link partners' device timescales.
 At the issuer of the LocalSync frame, "message 1" refers to the most recently received LocalSync frame for which the issuer has both egress and ingress timestamps available.
 Being a received frame, the ingress timestamp for message 1 has been generated locally, while the egress timestamp is known by reception of an earlier LocalSync message.
 "Message 2" refers to the most recently transmitted LocalSync frame, i.e. the frame with a Sequence field one less than the current frame.